COLUMN: We can make a difference in suicide numbers - Shelby County Reporter

 Just talking about our struggles can take a massive weight off of our shoulders and is something many of us need.

-Suicide declined 5.6 percent last year, but the number of calls to the national mental health crisis hotline in March 2020 was 891 percent higher than the year before, and the long-term effect of COVID-19 on mental health has yet to be known.
+Suicide declined 5.6 percent last year, but the number of calls to the national mental health crisis hotline in March 2020 was 891 percent higher than the year before, and the long-term effect of COVID-19 on mental health has yet to be discovered.

-Maybe talking to someone helped those who called the hotline, maybe spending more time with our families helped others and maybe the year just offered less stress because we weren’t able to put as much on our plate stuck at home.
+Maybe talking to someone helped those who called the hotline, maybe spending more time with family helped others and maybe the year just offered less stress because we weren’t able to put as much on our plate barricaded inside.

-But every day, there is someone struggling and that doesn’t want to share it because they feel embarrassed or like it will be a burden.
+But every day, there is someone struggling that doesn’t want to share it because they feel embarrassed or like they are burdening others.

 I’m here to tell you, it isn’t a burden and we all need to be there for one another.